 For his work in this field,

-- Don was named the Texas Sports Personality of the Year by the Dallas Morning News in 2005.
+- Don was named the Texas Sports Personality of the Year by the Dallas Morning News.

 - In 2009, heÂ was named the 15th Most Powerful Sports Person in the Dallas Fort Worth Metroplex by the Dallas Observer,